jctrvlr/posturecheck/README.md

-# Posture Check ---- Just the posture check
+# XarMods - Posture Check ---- Just the posture check

 Lightweight addon that simplifies the user interface for an optimal PvP experience.

-Click the minimap button or type /xar for options to configure.
+Click the minimap button or type /pc for options to configure.

 ## Features:
 ### Posture Check